“This title sounds insane.” That’s the first thought that went through my head upon rereading it. Relating solo travel to quarantine? Crazy.

 It’s an uncertain time.
 An anxious time.
 Our primarily goal is to stay safe, stay healthy, and make sure our loved ones are doing so as well, while all helping each other out as best we can.

 I hope everyone stays safe.
-Make sure to take care of yourself, but if you find yourself turning too far inward to the point where you disconnect, go back to giving.
+Make sure to take care of yourself.
+But if you find yourself turning too far inward to the point where you disconnect, go back to giving.
 Give all you can.
 Whether that’s a phone call to a dear friend, financial help to someone who really needs it, or a birthday surprise sent to someone celebrating without friends or family around (ahem, I should mention my birthday is on May 6 here).

-Getting back to travel
+Getting back to solo travel

 I can’t wait to travel again.
 There are few things I love more in life.
 But the personal experience I am having in this strange temporary reality is not dissimilar to the inner experience I crave on the road.